wanglab-broad/spin/README.md

    <img src="docs/imgs/github_obstacle_2_dark.png" width="600">
 </picture>

-Ultimately, this approach enables the application of conventional single-cell tools to spatial molecular features, yielding regional analogies for each tool.
+Ultimately, this approach enables the application of conventional single-cell tools to spatial molecular features in SRT data, yielding regional analogies for each tool.
 For more details and examples, please refer to the manuscript and [tutorial](docs/tutorials/tutorial.ipynb).

 ## Installation